Sizing from the Smallest Scales: The Mass of the Milky Way: Discussion

 \subsection{Pericentric Passage, Eccentricity \& Satellite Infall}

-To explore the orbits of the observed MW satellites in various dark matter halo potentials, we calculate pericenters and orbital eccentricities for a low-, intermediate-, and high-mass MW potential using {\sc galpy} \citep{bovy15}.
-Assuming an NFW profile with a concentration of $15.3$ along with the EDR3 proper motions and other satellite properties from the literature (i.e.~RA, Dec, heliocentric distance, and line-of-sight velocity), we adopt $3$ host potentials based on the average halo masses from our $3$ host sets --- i.e.~average masses of $0.835$, $1.120$, $1.675 \times 10^{12}~\msun$.
+To explore the orbits of the observed MW satellites in various dark matter halo potentials, we calculate pericenters and orbital eccentricities, defined as eccentricity $= (r_{\rm apocenter} - r_{\rm pericenter}) / (r_{\rm apocenter} + r_{\rm pericenter})$, for a low-, intermediate-, and high-mass MW potential using {\sc galpy} \citep{bovy15}.
+We employ {\sc galpy}'s standard \texttt{MWPotential2014} potential model, which contains a spherical buldge, a Miyamoto Nagai Potential disk and an NFW dark matter halow with concentration 15.3, along with the EDR3 proper motions and other satellite properties from the literature (i.e.~RA, Dec, heliocentric distance, and line-of-sight velocity).
+We modify the \texttt{MWPotential2014} by adopting $3$ host potentials based on the average halo masses from our $3$ host sets --- i.e.~average masses of $0.835$, $1.120$, $1.675 \times 10^{12}~\msun$ \textemdash ~$1.04$, $1.4$ and, $2.09\times$\texttt{MWPotential2014}, respectively.
 The resulting inferred orbital properties ($3$ pericenters and $3$ eccentricities) for the MW satellites can be found in Table \ref{table:1b}.